-- Stay isolated in one room, away from your family and other people, as much as possible.
-This includes eating in your room.
-Open windows to keep air circulating.
-Use a separate bathroom, if possible.
+- Stay isolated in one room, away from your family, others and pets, as much as you can.
+Eat in your room.
+Open windows to keep air moving.
+Fans can help direct air out of windows.

-- Avoid shared space in your home as much as possible.
+- Avoid shared space in your home as much as you can.
 When using shared spaces, limit your movements.
-Keep your kitchen and other shared spaces well ventilated.
-Stay at least 6 feet (2 meters) away from your family members.
+Make sure your kitchen and other shared spaces have good airflow.

 - Clean often-touched surfaces in your separate room and bathroom, such as doorknobs, light switches, electronics and counters, every day.

-- Avoid sharing personal household items, such as dishes, towels, bedding and electronics.
+- Avoid sharing personal household items, such as dishes, towels, bedding and electronics such as phones.

-- Wear a face mask when near others.
+- Wear the most protective face mask that you'll wear regularly, fits well and is comfortable when near others or pets.
 Change the face mask each day.

-- If wearing a face mask isn't possible, cover your mouth and nose with a tissue or elbow when coughing or sneezing.
-Afterward, throw away the tissue or wash the handkerchief.
+- Cover your mouth and nose with a tissue or elbow when coughing or sneezing.
+Then throw away the tissue.

-- Frequently wash your hands with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer that contains at least 60% alcohol.
+- Wash your hands often with soap and water for at least 20 seconds.
+If soap and water aren't nearby, use an alcohol-based hand sanitizer that has at least 60% alcohol.

 Protecting yourself while caring for someone with COVID-19

 To protect yourself while caring for someone with COVID-19, the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) recommend: